SMATechnologies/opcon-agentless-bolt/docs/opcon-agentless-bolt.md

 # Installation

-Download and install the Bolt software as directed on either a Windows or Linux server (https://puppet.com/docs/bolt/latest/bolt_installing.html).
+Download and install the Bolt software as directed on either a Windows or *nix server (https://puppet.com/docs/bolt/latest/bolt_installing.html).

 Download the **Agentless(Bolt)** Job Sub-type, stop Enterprise Manager, copy the .jar file into the drop-ins directory and restart Enterprise Manager.

 The Job Sub-type should be visible when selecting Windows or Unix job types.
 If this is not visible, restart the Enterprise Manager using 'Run as Administrator' for the initial time.

-Create a global property **BOLT_PATH** that contains the full path of the BOLT binary installation directory.
+Create a global property **BOLT_PATH** that contains the full path of the Windows BOLT binary installation directory.
+Create a global property **BOLT_UPATH** that contains the full path of the Linux BOLT binary installation directory.

 # Instructions

 ## Supported Tasks
-The opconcli program provides the following tasks:
+The Agentless (Bolt) Job Sub-Type provides the following tasks:

 - **command run**: execute a command on a remote Windows or Linux system.
 - **script run**: execute a script on a remote Windows or Linux system.
 The script is downloaded to the remote system, executed and removed.